davidhintelmann/Datareader_TMX/README.md

+The `og` branch is the original code that was contained in this repo.
+Development for `main` and `dev` branch is focused towards updating dependencies/requirements.

 # Montreal Exchange (TMX)

 The [Montreal Exchange](https://www.m-x.ca/accueil_en.php) is the oldest exchange in Canada and has a very important history to Canada's economy.
 Taken from Wikipedia,